Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Smooth simplicial -bundles

-where the maps $p _{1}, p _{2}$ are the respective bundle projections, and where $\widetilde{f} $ is the map induced by the map $\widetilde{f}_{\bullet}: \Delta^{k} _{\bullet } \to \Delta^{d} _{\bullet} $ as in Lemma \ref{lemma:inducedsmoothmap}.
-In other words $P (f) $ is a bundle map over $\widetilde{f}. $ We call this condition \textbf{\emph{compatibility}}. \end{itemize} \end{definition} We will only deal with smooth simplicial $G$-bundles, and so will usually just say \textbf{\emph{simplicial $G$-bundle}}, omitting the qualifier `smooth'. \begin{notation} We often use notation $P _{\Sigma}$ for $P (\Sigma ) $.
-If we write a simplicial $G$-bundle $P \to X$, this just means that $P$ is a simplicial $G$-bundle over $X$ in the sense above.
+We will only deal with smooth simplicial $G$-bundles, and so will usually say \textbf{\emph{simplicial $G$-bundle}}, omitting the qualifier `smooth'. \begin{notation} To reduce the use of the parenthesis, we often use notation $P _{\Sigma}$ for $P (\Sigma)$.
+Note that this notation is used exclusively for objects.
+If we write a simplicial $G$-bundle $P \to X$, this means that $P$ is a simplicial $G$-bundle over $X$ in the sense above.
 So that $P \to X$ is just notation not a morphism. \end{notation}